 As with laminated jackets, the amount of protection they offer is also worth considering.
 You want a jacket that offers fantastic abrasion resistance and comes with (or has provision for) shoulder, elbow and back armour at a minimum.

 REV’IT!’s Neptune 2 GTX jacket is a great option here.
-It features a Teflon coating on the outer shell as a defense against milder rain, and also has as a detachable waterproof Gore-Tex Paclite liner.
+It features a Teflon coating on the outer shell as a defence against milder rain and also has as a detachable waterproof Gore-Tex Paclite liner.

 Further layers that should be considered to make your ride more comfortable are accessories like neck warmers and gloves.
 Neck warmers need to be tight enough to keep warmth in, and a windproof lining is ideal in colder weather.